Once-in-a-lifetime encounter models for neutrino media II: Quasi-steady states and miscidynamic flavor evolution: Introduction

 Also in \cite{Kost:2024esc}, we showed that OILE models with many neutrinos of random velocities can experience sustained collective flavor oscillations over an unexpectedly long period of time when $\gamma\ll1$.
 (See Fig.~\ref{fig:ex1}.)
 In this paper, we will demonstrate that this oscillation phenomenon can be described by the adiabatic precession solution in which the Bloch vectors of the neutrinos precess about $\bm{B}$ with a common frequency \cite{Duan:2006an,Duan:2007mv,Raffelt:2007cb,Raffelt:2007xt}.
-This phenomenon is an example of miscidynamic flavor evolution \cite{Johns:2023jjt,Johns:2024dbe,Johns:2025yxa}.
+This phenomenon is an example of miscidynamic flavor evolution, in which flavor mixing is in instantaneous equilibrium \cite{Johns:2023jjt,Johns:2024dbe,Johns:2025yxa}.
 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:OILE2} we derive the master equation for the OILE model with stochastic interactions.
 In Sec.~\ref{sec:prec} we describe the adiabatic precession / miscidynamic solutions and compare them with numerical simulations of the OILE models.
 Finally, we discuss the implications of our work and conclude in Sec.~\ref{sec:concl}.